cboettig/ews-review/manuscript-w-refs.md

 perturbations are needed to explore system state-space, while at the same time can reduce the statistical power.
 More work such as Perretti and Munch (2012), which examined the role of noise color in detecting CSD, will be useful.

+Another area that has is understanding how the relationship between the scale of observation and the scale of ecological processes affect the efficacy of EWS.
+As shown by the Maxwell Point example in Bel et al. (2012), EWS which detect local bifurcations may not detect global bifurcations in system behavior.
+The scale of observation likely also will affect the statistical power of EWS.
+Similarly, as illustrated in Boerlijst et al. (2013), the choice of variables to observe in multivariate systems is important, but little is known about how to select the appropriate variable for detecting EWS.

 The future of early warning signals lies in the uncharted territory.
 For certain classes of transitions, such as stochastically-driven regime shifts, prediction